tallan/angular-electron/README.md

 Your application is now running in Electron congratulations!
 BUT NOT SO FAST!

-Lets try utilizing the Electron API in the application.
+Let’s try utilizing the Electron API in the application.
 We will start with something simple that determines if the application is running in the browser or Electron.

 Add ngx-electron to your applications app.module.ts file.